 Transcript of remarks at a short ceremony to mark the tragic loss of three UNHCR colleagues in the Ethiopian Airlines crash on 10 March 2019

-Good afternoon to all of you here at HQ, and my greetings also to all the colleagues that are joining up as much as possible from field locations.
+Good afternoon to all of you here at HQ, and my greetings also to the all the colleagues that are joining up as much as possible from field locations.

 As you all know we are gathered here on a very sad task, following the terrible tragedy that occurred in Ethiopia yesterday - the Ethiopian Airlines crash that has caused the death of an estimated 157 people.
 Many, for a series of tragic coincidences and circumstances, were members of the international aid community in Africa and globally; and many belonged to United Nations organizations and partner organizations, NGOs, civil society or were engaged otherwise in helping people.
 And most tragically, three of those people, as you all know by now, were our dear colleagues.

 I have shared this morning with all of you their names, let me repeat them again: Nadia Adam Abaker Ali, Jessica Hyba, Jackson Musoni.
 I propose that before I continue, we observe in their honour a minute of silence.
 Thank you.